SAhmed48/BQ-ML/README.md

     	SELECT * FROM taxitrips
   ))
 ```
-As we see from the last output our model is trained and the root mean squared error is 9.4 .
-Now we have to start the Forecasting of trips fare.
+As we see from the last output the model is trained and the root mean squared error is 9.4 .
+Now we have to start forecasting trips fare.

-### Forecasting fare of trips
+### Forecasting fare

 ```
 #standardSQL